AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NOTE

-Collision coverage has a deductible, which you have to pay before your insurance provider contributes.
-Learn more in our deductible FAQs.
+Collision coverage has a deductible, which you have to pay before your insurance provider contributes to your repair costs.

 Pros and Cons of Subrogation

-Subrogation comes with its positives and negatives.
+Subrogation has both positives and negatives.
 On the positive side, you could get reimbursed for injuries or damages you didn’t cause.
 Companies that subrogate claims save money and, in theory, pass those savings on to customers, lowering the cost of premiums.
 Plus, if you subrogate a claim, you can avoid a lawsuit.

 The Purpose of Auto Subrogation

-The purpose of auto subrogation is to reimburse you for the costs of repairs, injuries, or the deductible in an accident that wasn’t your fault.
+The purpose of auto subrogation is to reimburse you for the costs of repairs, injuries, or your deductible in an accident that wasn’t your fault.

 What Is a Waiver of Subrogation?

 A waiver of subrogation is an agreement that prevents your insurance company from acting on your behalf to retrieve expenses from an at-fault party.
-In other words, if you sign a waiver of subrogation, you can’t subrogate a claim and have their insurer pay you directly.
-Instead, you have reached a settlement with the other party without the involvement of your insurance company.
-If you sign a waiver, make sure to notify your insurance company.5
+You may choose to sign such a waiver if you have reached a settlement with the other party without the involvement of your insurance company.
+Make sure to check with your insurance company before you sign anything — some companies do not allow policyholders to sign waivers of subrogation as it impedes their ability to recover money.

-If you’re at fault in an accident, try to get the other party to sign a waiver of subrogation.
-That way, you can settle the claim privately and won’t have to pay a subrogation claim.
+If you’re at fault in an accident, you may try to get the other party to sign a waiver of subrogation if you can afford to pay for the damages so you can settle the claim privately and won’t have to pay a subrogation claim.

 Conclusion